 Water is vital to maintaining and optimizing the well-being of our bodies since it regulates all internal and external functions.
 Without the recommended daily intake of water (15 cups), we put ourselves at risk for suffering muscle fatigue, headaches, and even dizziness.
 Dehydration is serious business!
-If you’re the kind of person who never packs a water bottle, invest in a reusable one.
+If you’re the kind of person who never packs a water bottle, invest in a reusable one; or suggest that your company install office water dispensers.
 Therefore, you can have access to clean water wherever you go and at the same time, reduce your carbon footprint on the environment.

 Eat healthy and don’t skip meals

 As tempting as the kitchen pantry snacks are, don’t indulge in them during breaks.
 Fueling yourself with artificial foods only sparks temporary spikes of energy that end in unforgiving crashes.
 Eating wholesome and healthy meals improves your mental focus as well as keeps you feeling balanced and energized.
 Also, if you’re the kind of person who skips meals – stop immediately!
 Skipping meals lowers your metabolism, which makes you more prone to gaining weight as opposed to losing it.